Japanese name: In English and other Western languages

 On 21 May 2019, Japanese Foreign Minister Tarō Kōno expressed his hope that foreign media would refer to then-Prime Minister Shinzō Abe in the Japanese custom: family name first (as "Abe Shinzō").
 He added that he was currently planning to issue an official request to the international media in that respect.
+He had criticized Western publications who had not done so, stating that "If you can write Moon Jae-in and Xi Jinping in correct order, you can surely write Abe Shinzo the same way."
+At the time, there were private Japanese journalism concerns and journalism concerns of other East Asian countries which continued to reverse Japanese names into Western order in European languages.
+Shannon Tiezzi of The Diplomat stated that the continued usage of Western order was "merely the inertia of style guides everywhere" instead of "a case of cultural arrogance on the part of Westerners".
 Some others in the government support moving to retaining the original order of names, in line with Chinese and Korean practice, in time for the several major global events the country will be host to during 2020, while others seem not to.
+In 2019 Yoshihide Suga continued to use Western order, citing "long-held practice".

 On September 6, 2019, officials from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) announced that the ministry was to start using the traditional order for Japanese names in English in official documents.
 In 2020, The Economist announced plans to begin writing Japanese names in Japanese order based on a Japanese government decree that had been issued.
+The Diplomat began using eastern order for persons in the Japanese government while, for non-government individuals, using the naming orders they choose.
 NHK World-Japan began using Japanese names surname-first (with some exceptions) as early as March 29, 2020, but the new policy regarding name order was only announced early the next day.

-In Olympic events, starting with the 2020 Summer Olympic Games in Tokyo, Japanese athletes have had their names rendered surname first.
+In events of Olympics, athletes of Japan were previously displayed in the Western order on TV on-screen graphics, such as "Yuzuru HANYU", due to Japan was not in the Use and rules of each participant name > TV Name “Switching” in the document Language Guidelines & Participant Names of the Olympic Data Feed, which has included China and South Korea before, until the PyeongChang 2018.
+Since the Tokyo 2020, Japan has requested their names be displayed in the Eastern order such as "HANYU Yuzuru", by being added to the list of countries in TV Name “Switching”.
+This also has applied for Asiad since Hangzhou 2022.
+However, this does not apply to or bind competitions organized by international sports federations, such as the FIFA World Cup.